NotAnotherGayDude/FT-TL/Documentation/Core_Api.md

 **Think of it as:**

-> “Igniting the raw blueprint into a hot execution core.”
+> “Igniting the raw blueprint into a hot execution harbinger.”

 ---